All articles

 Only use a passphrase once you understand how it works.
 Funds secured by a passphrase can't be recovered without it!

-We reccomend you write down your passphrase and keep it separate from both your Wallet Backup and Trezor device.
+We recommend you write down your passphrase and keep it separate from both your wallet backup and Trezor device.
 Decide how many copies you want to make, but consider creating an extra copy stored in a different location for added security.
 Do not store any of these copies digitally - this includes as a picture on your phone, a file on your computer, or in your password manager.

 If you choose not to write down your passphrase, consider creating a hint that reminds you of it.
 Be cautious: if the hint is too hard to decipher and you forget the passphrase, or if beneficiaries need to guess it, you will lose access to your funds.
 Make sure the hint is clear and memorable, accounting for details like case sensitivity, spaces, or punctuation.